 Assessment Strategies: Students are assessed continuously.
 RCS will provide formative, benchmark and summative assessments in addition to the pre and post assessment included in each lesson.
-Throughout the instructional and prompts the lessons have questions used to check this will provide feedback the teacher understanding, to understanding.
+Throughout the instructional process the lessons have questions and prompts used to check for understanding, this will provide feedback to the teacher about understanding.
 RCS will also provide formal assessments in the form of teacher created assessments, NWEA MAP given three times per year and all state required assessments.